yelmouss/beef-chart-plugin/README.md

 ### Method 1: WordPress Admin (Recommended)
 1. Go to **Plugins > Add New** in your WordPress admin
-2. Search for "Beef Chart Plugin"
+2. Search for "Yelmouss French Beef Cuts Chart"
 3. Click **Install Now** and then **Activate**

 ### Method 2: Manual Installation